7 days in Turkey itinerary

 Pamukkale village: best for all-round ease

-With a range of hotels, guesthouses, and budget-friendly accommodation, it’s easy to see wht staying right in the village of Pamukkale is a popular choice.
+With a range of hotels, guesthouses, and budget-friendly accommodations, it’s easy to see wht staying right in the village of Pamukkale is a popular choice.

-You’ll be within walking distance of the main attractions, and have plenty of dining and transport options.
+You’ll be within walking distance of the main attractions, and have plenty of dining and transportation options.

 Karahayit village: best for resting up